mickeytheq/ZoopDocs/docs/utility/SearchReplace.md

 **Replace options**

-- Replace mode - `Literal` is the default and easiest to use as it simply replaces the matched text with the provided string. `Regular expression` mode allows use of group references (e.g. $1) to the regular expression provided in the search options
+- Replace mode - `Literal` is the default and easiest to use as it simply replaces the matched text with the provided string. `Regular expression` mode allows use of group references (e.g. $1) to the regular expression provided in the search options.
+Be aware with this latter mode that `$` and `\` are special characters and need to be escaped with a backslash `\` if you wish to include them as literals in the replace string

 ### Image paths